Gigaspaces/xap-docs/site/content/xap/12.2/started/IEbasics.markdown

 ---
 type: post122
-title:  XAP Basics
+title:  InsightEdge Basics
-categories:  XAP122TUT
+categories:  XAP122GS
-weight: 2000
+weight: 70
 ---

-This section provides some hands-on examples to demonstrate the core concepts and APIs of the XAP in-memory data grid.
-The tutorials are geared toward architects and developers who want to build scaled-out applications with XAP.
+This section provides a high-level introduction to the InsightEdge platform, and provides some code examples to get you started.

 <br>